Pranāma: As an apology

 It is a Hindu custom to apologize in the form of a hand gesture with the right hand when a person's foot accidentally touches a book or any written material (which are considered as a manifestation of the goddess of knowledge Saraswati), money (which is considered as a manifestation of the goddess of wealth Lakshmi) or another person's leg.
 The offending person first touches the object with the fingertips and then the forehead and/or chest.

 Related forms of salutations

 A form of pranama is Charanasparsha (Sanskrit: चरणस्पर्श, lit. touching the feet) a bowing combined with the touching of the feet, as a mark of respect.
-It may be seen in temples during Ddarshana.
+It may be seen in temples during darshan (viewing of the deity to pay obeisance).
 This related type of pranama is most common in Indian culture.
-It is done in order to show respect towards elderly people like parents, grandparents, elderly relatives, teachers and saints.
+It is done in order to show respect towards elderly people like parents, grandparents, elderly relatives, guru (teachers), sadhu (saints) and sanyasis (monks).